-NONEMPLOYEE DIRECTOR COMPENSATION FOR FISCAL 2010
+NONEMPLOYEE DIRECTOR COMPENSATION FOR FISCAL 2011

-For fiscal 2010, Directors who are not employees of Cintas received a \$40,000 cash annual retainer, payable quarterly, plus an additional \$2,750 for each meeting attended.
+For fiscal 2011, Directors who are not employees of Cintas received a \$40,000 cash annual retainer, payable quarterly, plus an additional \$2,750 for each meeting attended.
 Directors received \$1,375 for each telephonic meeting attended.
-Committee members also received \$1,200 for each Committee meeting attended and \$600 for attending each telephonic Committee meeting.
+Committee members also received \$1,200 for each Committee meeting attended and \$600 for each telephonic Committee meeting attended.
 Committee Chairmen (other than the Audit Committee Chairman) received an additional fee of \$5,000.
 The Audit Committee Chairman received an additional fee of \$8,000.
 Directors are also reimbursed for reasonable out-of-pocket travel expenses incurred in connection with attendance at Board or Committee meetings.
 Directors who are employees of Cintas are not separately compensated for serving as Directors.

-Directors also receive upon annual election or appointment to the Board restricted stock valued at \$41,000 based on the closing market price of Cintas stock on the date preceding the grant and options to purchase Cintas stock valued at \$41,000 based on the fair value of these options estimated at the date preceding the grant using a Black-Scholes option-pricing model.
+For fiscal 2011, directors also received upon annual election or appointment to the Board restricted stock valued at approximately \$40,000 based on the closing market price of Cintas stock on the date preceding the grant and options to purchase Cintas stock valued at approximately \$36,000 based on the fair value of these options estimated at the date preceding the grant using a Black-Scholes option-pricing model.
 The value of the grants is prorated for Directors appointed to the Board in the middle of the year.
-With the exception of Mr. Scaminace, each nonemployee Director was therefore granted 1,386 shares of restricted stock and an option to purchase 3,947 shares of Cintas stock at an exercise price equal to the closing market price on the date of grant of October 20, 2009.
-Mr. Scaminace was appointed to the Board on April 26, 2010, and was granted 692 shares of restricted stock and an option to purchase 1,994 shares of Cintas stock at an exercise price equal to the closing market price on the date of grant.
+Each nonemployee Director was therefore granted 1,464 shares of restricted stock and an option to purchase 4,261 shares of Cintas stock at an exercise price equal to the closing market price on the date of grant of October 26, 2010.
 The restricted stock awards vest 100% after three years from the date of grant.
 The stock options vest 25% per year, beginning on the first anniversary of the grant.

-Nonemployee directors may choose to defer all or part of these fees into Cintas stock equivalents with dividends or into a deferred account that earns interest at a rate equal to one-year U.S. Treasury Bills, determined as of the preceding December 31, increased by 100 basis points.
-Deferred fees are payable either in a lump sum or over a period of 12 to 120 monthly installments beginning in the month selected by the Director, but in no case later than the first month after the Director leaves the Board.
+Nonemployee directors may choose to defer all or part of these fees into Cintas stock equivalents with dividends or into a deferred account that earns interest at a rate equal to one-year U.S. treasury bills, determined as of the preceding December 31, increased by 100 basis points.
+Deferred fees are payable either in a lump sum or in 12 to 120 monthly installments beginning in the month selected by the Director, but in no case later than the first month after the Director leaves the Board.